gasparka/thesis/docs/vhdl_extensions.rst

     end function;

 .. todo:: Would like to show Python vs VHDL code here?
+.. todo:: Here talk about top level stuff also?

 :numref:`comb-vhdl` show the MAC function in VHDL.
 It is functionally broken as the acc should save state outside of the function.